lsxliron/Zahn-Center-Hackathon-Starter-Kit/flask_example/README.md

 ## Introduction
 The code in this directory is an example of a simple flask web server which uses [yahoo_finance](https://github.com/lukaszbanasiak/yahoo-finance) to fetch stock prices.
-You can choose between Apple, Microsoft and google stock.
+You can choose between Apple, Microsoft and Google stock.
 The IBM stock price is updating every second.
 The second view of this app shows the IBM prices over time as each time a query is performed the result is saved in the database.

 ## How to run this example